MuhtasimTanmoy/notebook/devops /nginx.md

 # NGINX

-- A light weight reverse proxy.
+- A lightweight reverse proxy.
 - Suppose you have a server and you are running two web apps on it.
 - One on port 8000 and one on `8001`.
 - Now suppose we have a domain name "example.com".
-- We want `abc.example.com` to get routed to port 8000 of the machine and `xyz.example.com` to get routed to 8001 port of the machine.
+- We want `abc.example.com` to get routed to port 8000 of the machine and `xyz.example.com` to get routed to the 8001 port of the machine.
 - For that, we create 1 file for each web app we want to configure at `/etc/nginx/sites-enabled`.
 - The file names could be anything.
-Let's just name them same as the sub-domain they represent.
+Let's just name them the same as the sub-domain they represent.

 I mostly code in nodejs.
-So I usually have web app running on localhost.
+So I usually have a web app running on localhost.
 So the configuration looks like this:

 ```bash
 server {